amitkumarsaw/Object-Oriented-Programming-OOP/README.md

 #### 1. Inheritance

 Inheritance allows classes to inherit features of other classes.
 Put another way, parent classes extend attributes and behaviors to child classes.
 Inheritance supports reusability – if basic attributes and behaviors are defined in a parent class, child classes can be created extending the functionality of the parent class, and adding additional attributes and behaviors.

+In simple words inheritance is a way of creating a new class for using details of an existing class without modifying it.
+The newly formed class is a derived class (or child class).
+Similarly, the existing class is a base class (or parent class).

 #### 2. Encapsulation
 Using OOP in Python, we can restrict access to methods and variables.
 This prevents data from direct modification which is called encapsulation.